BD1Studios/Iready-hack/README.md

 <bold>Example:</bold>

-(The Question is "What is 3+1", The Answer is 4, but you put 5 and you got it right.)
+(The Question is "What is 3+1", The Answer is 4, but you put a different answer and got it right anyway.)

 Copy this link and paste it in a new tab: